Insulate Britain protesters glue themselves to furniture during court hearing

 Police officers then arrived, clearing the press from the court.

-Insulate Britain protesters have glued themselves to furniture inside a court hearing in London.
+Insulate Britain protesters glued themselves to furniture inside a court hearing in London.

 Diana Warner, 63, appeared at Stratford Magistrates’ Court on Tuesday charged with causing a public nuisance at the Poyle Interchange at junction 14 of the M25 near Heathrow Airport on September 27.